'Entrenched literacy problem': Bay of Plenty adults seeking literacy help doubles in four years

 "It can be hard for people to approach an organisation like us."

-He said everyone should be concerned about adult literacy because improving it improved "community life through better interactions with people".
+Fincham said everyone should be concerned about adult literacy because it improved "community life through better interactions with people".

-He said some issues that contributed to literacy problems were lack of extra support at school, mental health issues, and difficult home lives.
+He said some issues that contributed to literacy problems were not getting the extra support at school, mental health issues, and difficult home lives.

-"Parents may be in the same position [as their children]," he said, "they don't know what to do to seek help."
+"Parents may be in the same position [as their children].
+They don't know what to do to seek help."

 "It makes a better family life because it helps improve better understanding of each other."